invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

-    do not marry or start important work on a Tuesday = en martes, ni te cases ni te embarques even if the chimpanzee dresses in silk, it remains a chimpanzee = aunque la mona se vista de seda, mona se queda where there was fire, ashes remain = donde hubo fuego, cenizas quedan
+    do not marry or start important work on a Tuesday = en martes, ni te cases ni te embarques even if the chimpanzee dresses in silk, it remains a chimpanzee = aunque la mona se vista de seda, mona se queda where there was fire, ashes remain = donde hubo fuego, cenizas quedan something non-essential is turning out to be more expensive than what it is worth = the soup is more expensive than the meatballs = cuesta más caro el caldo que las albóndigas

-    something non-essential is turning out to be more expensive than what it is worth = the soup is more expensive than the meatballs = cuesta más caro el caldo que las albóndigas he is exaggerating his stories = echarle mucha crema a sus tacos she is easily excited by new people or things = dear new jar, where should I put you? = jarrito nuevo, ¿dónde te pondré?
+    he is exaggerating his stories = echarle mucha crema a sus tacos she is easily excited by new people or things = dear new jar, where should I put you? = jarrito nuevo, ¿dónde te pondré? rich get richer and the poor get poorer = cuando el pobre lava, llueve sometimes challenges contain opportunities = no hay mal que por bien no venga better to be head of a rat than tail of a lion = más vale ser cabeza de ratón que cola de león

 French